marilyne-linkurious/documentation/content/admin/content/access/guest-mode.md

 ![](guest_lke.png)

 # Enabling the Guest mode
 By default, the Guest mode is disabled.
-Enabling the Guest mode is done on a source-per-source basis so that you can manage the access rights associated with the Guest mode at the source level.
+Enabling the Guest mode is done on a per-source basis so that you can manage the access rights associated with the Guest mode at the source level.

 Enabling it is a 3-steps process:
 1. In the Configuration screen (Menu > Admin > Configuration) activate the Guest mode